boozallen/sdp-labs/try-it-out/docs/index.rst

         - For your Docker resources, you will need at least 2CPUs, 3.0GIB Memory, and 1.0GIB Swap to ensure that everything within this guide can run properly

-        - Follow the sections under the Advanced section to change the resources you allocate to Docker depending on if you have a `Windows`_ computer or a `Mac`_ computer.
+        - Follow the sections under the Advanced section to change the resources you allocate to Docker depending on if you have a `Windows`_ computer or a `Mac`_ computer

 .. _Docker for Mac: https://docs.docker.com/docker-for-mac/install/